-Transposon Mutant: NE21
+Transposon Mutant: NE652

-Nebraska Transposon Mutant: SAUSA300_2066
+Nebraska Transposon Mutant: SAUSA300_0845

-Original Source: Staphylococcus aureus (S. aureus) subsp. aureus, transposon mutant NE21 was derived from S. aureus subsp. aureus, strain JE2.
-Mutagenesis occurred through the use of the mariner-based transposon bursa aurealis resulting in an erythromycin-resistant deletion strain of JE2.
-S. aureus subsp. aureus, transposon mutant NE21 was created by disruption of upp, which encodes for a uracil phosphoribosyltransferase that catalyzes the formation of uracil from UMP and diphosphate.
-3,4
+Original Source: Staphylococcus aureus (S. aureus) subsp. aureus, transposon mutant NE652 was derived from S. aureus subsp. aureus, strain JE2.
+Mutagenesis occurred through the use of the mariner-based transposon bursa aurealis resulting in an erythromycin-resistant deletion strain of JE2.^{1,2} S. aureus subsp. aureus, transposon mutant NE652 was created by disruption of ampA (also referred to as pepZ), which encodes for an aminopeptidase that hydrolyzes amino acids and may be involved in biofilm formation.^{2,3}